 The New York Pass is a great option if you want to experience everything New York has to offer by seeing and doing a lot.
-You pay a fixed price for the New York Pass, depending on if you buy a pass for one, two, three, five, seven or ten consecutive days.
+You pay a fixed price depending on if you buy a pass for one, two, three, four, five, seven or ten consecutive days.
 The New York Pass gives you access to a variety of museums and top attractions, you can go on tours, rent bikes – the list goes on!
-In total you can choose from over 90 attractions and activities.
+In total you can choose from over 100 attractions and activities.
 You’ll also be able to skip the queues at 15 of the most crowded attractions.

 Hop-On Hop-Off Tour Included

 Hop-On Hop-Off buses are ideal for those who want to relax while seeing a lot of the city.
 I advise people to take a full tour of the city before they start visiting attractions.
 It’s the perfect way to get to know the city.
 When you buy a New York Pass, it also includes a 1 day Hop-On Hop-Off ticket for Big Bus.
 With this ticket you can tour the Uptown and Downtown loops.

 DEAL: If you’re travelling between March 1st and June 1st you receive a 2-day Big Bus ticket, including the Brooklyn and Harlem Loops.

 How do I get a New York Pass?